-Although our Members prefer cash services we also provide a Website, which is fully screen responsive, enabling access to all TCU information via their Mobile phone.
+Although banking in the Indigenous communities is heavily dependent on trust and strong relationships gained through personal contact, our members also require the advantages and convenience of point-of-sale purchasing and 24/7 digital technologies.
+To facilitate this, TCU provides a Website, which is fully screen responsive, enabling access to all TCU information via Mobile devices.
 Our Mobile Phone App is Web based allowing it to be securely and privately accessed on family share phones.
-It is also important to note that TCU is a fully licenced Authorised Deposit-taking Institution (ADI) which enables us to provide access to VISA and ATM Cards, Loans and the Australian electronic payments market.
-And if there is something special we need to do, our Call Centre is staffed with people that know our communities and are expert in banking.
+TCU being a fully licenced Authorised Deposit-taking Institution (ADI), issues VISA and ATM Cards and provides access to the Australian electronic payments system, through services such as BPay and Direct Entry.